minprog/app-studio/info/10 Syllabus.md

 We've got a fairly regular schedule:

+- assignments are released on Fridays
-- there are short lectures on Mondays, introducing you to important course materials
+- lectures on Mondays, introducing you to important course materials
-- all deadlines are on Tuesdays
+- workgroups on Mondays, where coding demonstrations are given
-- there are workgroups on Thursdays, where you get help with programming
+- tutoring on Fridays, where you can get help from classmates and staff
-- there are tutoring opportunities throughout the week, to help you out individually
+- all deadlines are on Fridays

 These are the main activities during the course: